pandas pipe:

-The code is advanced (especially if you're new to decorators) but in python you can write a function that can decorate another function.
-If you appreciate a refresher on how decorators work, feel free to check out our course on the topic here.
+The code that follows is advanced (especially if you're new to decorators) but in python you can write a function that can decorate another function.
+If you appreciate a refresher on how decorators work, feel free to check out our course on decorators.

 Here's an example meant for pandas pipelines.